There are many benefits when it comes to leasing a vehicle, and those benefits don’t stop when it comes to your taxes.

 You can save money on BiK by opting for a hybrid or electric car lease, like a Tesla Model Y or a Volkswagen ID.3.

-Company car tax on electric cars is a lot cheaper than on the petrol or diesel equivalent, so you could save yourself a tidy sum that can then be spent on something a lot more fun.
+Company car tax on electric cars is a lot cheaper than on the petrol or diesel equivalent, so you could save yourself a tidy sum that can then be spent on something a lot more fun – a go-to suggestion would be an office pool table, absolute crowd pleaser.

 Although BiK can appear daunting, company car tax can still work out cheaper than personal tax, even if you’ve opted for a petrol or diesel car.